Severe Thunderstorm Warning issued for Billings, Stark by NWS - News Break

 Severe Thunderstorm Warning issued for Billings, Stark by NWS

-Effective: 2021-07-08 19:09:00 CDT Expires: 2021-07-08 19:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Billings; Stark A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 645 PM MDT FOR NORTHEASTERN BILLINGS AND NORTHWESTERN STARK COUNTIES At 609 PM MDT, a severe thunderstorm was located near South Fairfield, or 23 miles northwest of Dickinson, moving east at 25 mph.
+Effective: 2021-07-08 18:51:00 CDT Expires: 2021-07-08 19:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Billings; Stark The National Weather Service in Bismarck has issued a * Severe Thunderstorm Warning for Northern Billings County in southwestern North Dakota Northwestern Stark County in southwestern North Dakota * Until 645 PM MDT. * At 551 PM MDT, a severe thunderstorm was located 9 miles west of South Fairfield, or 31 miles northeast of Beach, moving east at 20 mph.
 HAZARD...Ping pong ball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include South Fairfield and Fairfield.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include South Fairfield.
 HAIL...1.50IN WIND...60MPHalerts.weather.gov

 Comments / 0